wavemaker/docs/learn/react-native/app-loader.md

 ## Progress Loader

 Use Progress Loaders such as spinners while the app data is being fetched from an API.
 WaveMaker provides four types of Progress Loaders to choose.
-The styling for the progress loader is generated from the default theme or the applied theme.
+The styling for the Progress Loader is generated from the default theme or the applied theme.

 This will show the selected spinner animation, while the data is loading, which creates an overlay on top of the page and the colors of the spinner change based on the theme.